 Indonesia's oil minister named corruption suspect

-JAKARTA, Indonesia (AP) — Indonesia's anti-graft commission says it is investigating the country's minister of energy and mines for alleged corruption.
+JAKARTA, Indonesia (AP) — Indonesia's anti-graft commission said Wednesday it is investigating the country's minister of energy and mines for alleged corruption.

 In July, the anti-graft court sentenced a former sports minister to four years in prison for corruption related to the construction of a sports complex.

 In May, the anti-graft agency accused the minister of religious affairs of mismanaging expenses for the hajj pilgrimage.

 Endemic graft in Indonesia has been blamed for deterring foreign investment.
 Transparency International regularly lists the country among the most corrupt nations.